Your newborn's first feeds

 Colostrum is a thick, yellowish colour and more concentrated than mature milk.
 It is rich in protein and antibodies that help to protect your baby from illness.
 Colostrum also helps your baby to pass their first meconium poo.

-At birth, your baby’s stomach is tiny and they only need a small amount of milk in the first few days.
+At birth, your baby’s tummy is tiny and they only need a small amount of milk in the first few days.
 The amount of colostrum your breasts make is enough to meet their needs.
 Milk is even there if your baby is born prematurely.

 Healthy term breastfed babies tend to drink these volumes each feed during the first week:

-1 day old, 2 to 10 mL
+- 1 day old, 2 to 10 mL

-1 to 2 days old, 5 to 15 mL
+- 1 to 2 days old, 5 to 15 mL

-2 to 3 days old, 15 to 30 mL
+- 2 to 3 days old, 15 to 30 mL

-3 to 4 days old, 30 to 60 mL.
+- 3 to 4 days old, 30 to 60 mL.

 How often will my baby feed?